END-TIME SIGNS IN THE WORDS OF JESUS

 2. THE END-TIME GENERATION—Although Luke 21 devotes space to both the 70 AD and End-Time events, both Matthew 24 and its corollary passage in Mark 13 devote the entire narrative to the second question: “and what will be the sign of Your coming, and of the end of the age?"
 This involves a future, END-TIME GENERATION OF JEWS—AND THE WHOLE WORLD—in the GREAT Tribulation.

 Error of Preterism

 Preterism is a system that mixes a literal with non-literal reading of the text, arriving at a pre-text: Preterism says, namely,

 1. there are no end-time prophecies.

-2. Since Jesus said "when YOU see", and since he was speaking to His disciples, then the prophecies of Matthew 24 must be referring to 70 AD destruction of Jerusalem and have already been fulfilled. (for a refutation, see "The You of Mat 24" below)
+2. Since Jesus said "when YOU see", and since he was speaking to His disciples, then the prophecies of Matthew 24 must be referring to the 70 AD destruction of Jerusalem, and therefore have already been fulfilled. (for a refutation, see "The You of Mat 24" below)

-3. Literal tribulation happened at that time, 70 AD was the Great Tibulation, but the coming of Jesus was not a literal event.
+3. Since a literal tribulation happened at that time, 70 AD was therefore the Great Tribulation, even though the coming of Jesus was not a literal event.